 On this day in Duluth in 1930, a street car crossed the newly converted Aerial Lift Bridge for the first time.
-The Park Point line went between Piedmont Avenue and the “end of the Park Point carline” at 43rd Street on Minnesota Avenue.
+The Park Point line went between Piedmont Avenue and the “end of the Park Point carline” at 43rd Street South on Minnesota Avenue.
 The car ran regularly every 20 minutes, except during the “morning and afternoon rush hours.”
 This schedule would, of course, be affected by the raising and lowering of the bridge for ship traffic.
 Prior to the bridge’s conversion, the streetcar stopped at Lake and Morse St., riders got off, took the aerial transfer bridge over the canal, and then boarded another streetcar that ran up and down Minnesota Point.
 In fact, until 1917 the Minnesota Point Railway Company (aka Interstate Traction) ran that line independent of the Duluth Street Railway Company.
 Now, for the first time—if the bridge’s lift span was lowered for traffic—riders could enjoy a continuous trip over the canal without transferring and walking.
 But the bridge’s service as a link in the street railway was short-lived.
 The very next year the Duluth Street Railway company began its eight-year process of converting to buses.
 Service over the Aerial Bridge lasted until 1938, but just during the rush-hour periods.
 Learn much, much more about Duluth’s famous aerial bridge here.